 Submission Format and Deadline

-- With the exception of the prizes listed in #5 below, students must submit (a) one hard copy of the paper and the 2016-2017 Writing Prize Cover Sheet for each prize for which the paper is to be considered, and (b) a separate electronic copy of the same paper and cover sheet for each prize to firstname.lastname@example.org with the student’s name and prize title in the subject line of the email.
-IMPORTANT: Please combine, and then submit your electronic cover sheet and paper as a single PDF document.
+- With the exception of the prizes listed in #5 below, students must submit for each prize for which the paper is to be considered an electronic copy of the paper and the 2018-19 Writing Prize Cover Sheet by email to email@example.com with the student’s name and prize title in the subject line of the email.
+IMPORTANT: Please submit your cover sheet and paper, each as a separate PDF document.

-- Submissions for the Klemens von Klemperer Prize are due by 12:00pm on Monday, April 3, 2017.
-Submissions for the Fisher Sander Prize are due by 5:00pm on Friday, May 5, 2017.
-Submissions for all other prizes are due on April 28, 2017 by 5:00pm.
+- Submissions for the Klemens von Klemperer Prize are due by 5:00pm ET on Friday, March 29, 2019.
+Submissions for the Fisher Sander Prize are due by 5:00pm ET on Friday, May 3, 2019.
+Submissions for all other prizes are due on April 26, 2019 by 5:00pm.
 Submission deadlines will be strictly observed; late papers will not be accepted.